dotnet/Kerberos.NET/README.md

 The parameter `princ` is used to specify the generated PrincipalName, and `mapuser` which is used to map it to the user in Active Directory.
 The `crypto` parameter specifies which algorithms should generate entries.

 ## AES Support
-AES tickets are now supported natively.
+AES tickets are supported natively.
 No need to do anything extra!

 ## Registering Custom Decryptors